manorrock/assistant/ROADMAP.md

 - [x] Refactor NetBeans plugin to use the CoreAssistant directly
 - [x] Add /llm reset which resets the LLM and the memory
 - [x] Refactor to move VSCode extension into `vscode/extension` directory
+- [x] Rework VSCode extension UI to make title not fixed, but rather part of the response area
-- [ ] Refactor Eclipse plugin to use the CoreAssistant directly
+- [ ] Add LICENSE file (VSCode extension)
 - [ ] Refactor IntelliJ plugin to use the CoreAssistant directly
-- [x] Rework VSCode extension UI to make title not fixed, but rather part of the response area
 - [ ] Add VSCode CLI to `vscode/cli` directory

-# Next+1 release
+# Backlog
+- [ ] Refactor Eclipse plugin to use the CoreAssistant directly
 - [ ] Add VSCodeTool
 - [ ] Add LICENSE to VSCode extension
 - [ ] Add /llm reset model which resets the LLM model with updated properties